The Benefits and Risks of Notifying Law Enforcement

 Of course, there may be legal obligations requiring an organization to report certain types of security incidents to the government.
 Where and when those obligations require such disclosures are beyond the scope of this post; we focus here only on the potential benefits and risks of making a voluntary disclosure to U.S. law enforcement.

-The FBI, for example, has gone to great lengths to encourage victim reporting of cyber incidents, and FBI Director Christopher Wray publicly committed to “treat victim companies as victims” and emphasized that the FBI’s focus will be on “doing everything we can to help you,” including sharing indicators of compromise, tactics cyber criminals are using, and strategic threat information.
+The Department of Justice has underscored the importance of private sector cooperation.
+Deputy Attorney General Lisa Monaco said “one of the most important steps in disrupting malicious cyber activity is to increase the reporting of cybercrimes by private sector victims,” and pledged to companies who cooperate with law enforcement that the Department will “stand with them in the aftermath of the incident.”
+The FBI has also gone to great lengths to encourage victim reporting of cyber incidents; FBI Director Christopher Wray publicly committed to “treat victim companies as victims” and emphasized that the FBI’s focus will be on “doing everything we can to help you,” including sharing indicators of compromise, tactics cyber criminals are using, and strategic threat information.

 But just because some law enforcement agencies encourage this coordination does not mean that your organization should reflexively take law enforcement up on the offer.